Riccati-ZORO: An efficient algorithm for heuristic online optimization of internal feedback laws in robust and stochastic model predictive control: Abstract

 \section{Abstract}

 We present Riccati-ZORO, an algorithm for tube-based optimal control problems (OCP).
-Tube OCPs predict a tube of trajectories in order to capture predictive uncertainty.
+Tube OCPs predict a tube of trajectories to capture predictive uncertainty.
 The tube induces a constraint tightening via additional backoff terms.
 This backoff can significantly affect the performance, and thus implicitly defines a cost of uncertainty.
 Optimizing the feedback law used to predict the tube can significantly reduce the backoffs, but its online computation is challenging.

 Riccati-ZORO jointly optimizes the nominal trajectory and uncertainty tube based on a heuristic uncertainty cost design.
 The algorithm alternates between two subproblems: (i) a nominal OCP with fixed backoffs, (ii) an unconstrained tube OCP, which optimizes the feedback gains for a fixed nominal trajectory.
 For the tube optimization, we propose a cost function informed by the proximity of the nominal trajectory to constraints, prioritizing reduction of the corresponding backoffs.
-These ideas are developed in detail for ellipsoidal tubes under linear state feedback.
-In this case, the decomposition into the two subproblems yields a substantial reduction of the computational complexity with respect to the state dimension from $\bigO(n_x^6)$ to $\bigO(n_x^3)$, i.e., the complexity of a nominal OCP.
+These ideas are developed for ellipsoidal tubes under linear state feedback.
+In this case, the decomposition into the two subproblems substantially reduces the computational complexity with respect to the state dimension from $\bigO(n_x^6)$ to $\bigO(n_x^3)$, i.e., the complexity of a nominal OCP.

 We investigate the algorithm in numerical experiments, and provide two open-source implementations: a prototyping version in CasADi and a high-performance implementation integrated into the \texttt{acados} OCP solver.